Tuesday, January 27, 2009

 There are two things you need to know here.
 One is the kind of sandwich I ordered, because it will lift your Subway experience to new heights.
 Two is the fact that I am not a generally contentious and/or loud person.
 Promise.
 OK, more on that later.

-The Perfect Sandwich: Italian herb cheese bread, turkey, provolone (toasted) add: lettuce, tomato, cucumber, green pepper, extra pickles, olives, salt and pepper.
+The Perfect Sandwich: Italian herb cheese bread, turkey, and pepper jack (toasted.)
+Add: lettuce, tomato, cucumber, green pepper, extra pickles, olives, salt and pepper.
 Spinach is good, but optional.
 Sprouts are OK but get a little stringy and may be unappealing for the fainthearted.
-The sauces, however, are mandatory and they are NOT to be altered as they are the thing that makes the sandwich perfect: Honey mustard and red wine vinaigrette.
-That's it.
+The sauces, however, are mandatory and they are NOT to be altered as they are the thing that makes the sandwich perfect: Honey mustard, sweet onion, and vinegar (no oil.)
 No mayo or other sauce substitutes allowed.
 I did, however add an additional ingredient today that accomplished what I thought was impossible: It IMPROVED upon perfection.
-So I now heartily recommend to you banana peppers (or peppercini's?) on the sandwich.
-I could have been enjoying them all along had I not been sadly afraid of them for no fewer than 36 years.
-Thanks to Papa Johns, who has faithfully included a few with every pizza we've order through the years, I finally broke down and tried one about three weeks ago and I am NEVER looking back.
-(Think green olives, Tami A.)
+So I now also recommend banana peppers.
+In fact, I insist on them.

 Back to the story: